walidshaari/hybrid-eks-cp-localzone/README.md

 ```

-Then, go to the Cloudformation console and make sure the stack was deleted.
+Then, go to the Cloudformation console and make sure the stacks were deleted.
 Lastly, delete created user and role assumed.

 ## Conclusion

+Setting up a hybrid Amazon EKS cluster using AWS Local Zones offers many benefits for organizations looking to improve the performance, availability, and resiliency of their containerized applications.
+With this setup, you can leverage the low-latency access to compute and storage resources in geographically closer locations to your end-users or data sources.

+In this solution, we have covered the essential steps to create a hybrid EKS cluster, including setting up the EKS cluster, launching self-managed node in the Local Zone, joining the node in the Local Zone to the primary cluster, deploying a sample application.

+By following these steps, you built a hybrid EKS cluster that is highly available, fault-tolerant, and scalable while maintaining a centralized control plane.
+With this infrastructure, you can easily deploy and manage containerized applications in multiple locations, improving the user experience and reducing the risk of downtime.

 ## Security